NIMA-Enterprises/eslint-plugin-nima/documentation/rules/index.md

 - **restrict-function-usage**
   Lets you configure which functions can be used in specific files or folders.

+- **restrict-imports**
+  Disallows specific imports in specified files or folders with allow-list and deny-list support.

 - **no-objects-in-deps**
   Prevents objects in dependency arrays.